 - Ph.D.
 Students

-Ryan Lidster is a third-year PhD Second Language Studies student from Vancouver, Canada with experience in Japanese EFL, French FL, and French immersion instructional environments.
+Ryan Lidster is a PhD candidate in Second Language Studies from Vancouver, Canada with experience in Japanese EFL, French FL, and French immersion instructional environments.
 His interests include assessment design, washback, language policy, teacher training, materials development and use, L2 phonological acquisition, dynamic assessment, and Complex Systems Theory.

-Senyung Lee is a first-year PhD Second Language Studies student.
-Her interests include L2 assessment design, computer-based language testing, classroom assessment, and second language acquisition.
+Senyung Lee is a PhD candidate in Second Language Studies.
+Her research interests include the acquisition of L2 vocabulary, large-scale language assessment, and automated essay scoring.
+She worked as a test developer of the Indiana Academic English Test.
 She is the webmaster of this website.

 - Lab Alumni

-Aileen Bach received her M.A. in Second Language Studies from Indiana University in 2014.
+Aileen Bach is an instructor of ESL at Humber College in Toronto, ON, Canada.
+She received her M.A. in Second Language Studies from Indiana University in 2014.
 Her focus was on assessment and program evaluation.
 Her background includes program evaluation, foreign language assessment, and bilingual acquisition and education research.

-Rebecca Yeager received her M.A. in TESOL and Applied Linguistics from Indiana University in 2012.
-She is currently lecturing at the Iowa Intensive English Program at the University of Iowa.
-Her research interests include second language reading, complex systems theory, and formative assessment.
+Stacy Sabraw received her M.A. in TESOL and Applied Linguistics from Indiana University in 2012.
+She is currently an instructor at English for International Students (EIS) at Duke University.
+Her research interests include formative assessment, second language pedagogy and curriculum development.